MyTransport SG

 The Project Brief

-Our task was to identify problems and opportunities with the existing mobile application which is MyTransport.SG.
-Using design sprint, a fast paced, time — constrained and five-phase process to identify goals, generate ideas, and lastly build an interactive prototype for testing within 5 days.
-And get to understand, ideate, decide, prototype and test stages within a short week.
+The task involved identifying problems and opportunities within the existing MyTransport.SG mobile application.
+A design sprint was applied, a fast paced and time constrained five-phase process used to define goals, generate ideas, and build an interactive prototype for testing within five days.
+This approach enabled a rapid progression through the understand, ideate, decide, prototype, and test stages in a single week.

 About MyTransport.SG

-MyTransport.SG was developed by the Land Transport Authority (LTA) of Singapore.
-LTA is a statutory board under the Ministry of Transport that spearheads land transport developments in Singapore.
-The mobile application is to provide information and e-Services such as real time information on bus arrival timing for all land transport users.
+MyTransport.SG was developed by the Land Transport Authority (LTA) of Singapore, a statutory board under the Ministry of Transport responsible for leading land transport developments in the country.
+The mobile application provides information and e-services for all land transport users, including real-time bus arrival timings.

 Design Sprint, a process of ideating and solving the big challenge by prototypes and testing with the participants within five days.